Hallé Choir in Manchester

 The Hallé Choir was founded alongside the Orchestra in 1858 by Sir Charles Hallé.
 The Choir gives around 15 concerts a year at The Bridgewater Hall and other venues across the UK, appearing with internationally renowned conductors and soloists together with the Hallé and other notable ensembles.

 As well as the more familiar repertoire, the Hallé Choir also enjoys a reputation for tackling more unusual works.
-Highlights have included a rare performance of Schoenberg’s gigantic Gurrelieder in Manchester, Berlioz’s Damnation of Faust at the Edinburgh International Festival, Beethoven’s Missa Solemnis at the BBC Proms, Tippett’s A Child of our Time in both Manchester and Sheffield, as well as Dvořák’s Saint Ludmilla, Poulenc’s Gloria and Beethoven’s ‘Choral’ Symphony.
+Recent highlights have included a rare performance of Schoenberg’s gigantic Gurrelieder in Manchester, Berlioz’s The Damnation of Faust at the Edinburgh International Festival and Elgar’s The Dream of Gerontius in York Minster, as part of the Ryedale Festival.

 Since 2003 the Hallé Choir has featured regularly on the Hallé’s own CD label which has won numerous awards, including the three Gramophone Choral Awards and one Gramophone Opera Award.